By-elections to the 45th Canadian Parliament

 A writ for a by-election must be dropped no sooner than 11 days and no later than 180 days after the chief electoral officer is officially notified of a vacancy via a warrant issued by the Speaker.
 Under the Canada Elections Act, the minimum length of a campaign is 36 days between dropping the writ and election day, but must not exceed 50 days and the by-election must occur on a Monday within that time-frame.

+Seven by-elections have been held during the 45th Parliament.
+They took place in the electoral districts of: